A vital dairy industry partner helping

 Component Feeding Systems (including top dress): Feed continuously to dry and lactating dairy cows a Type C Medicated Feed containing 11 to 400 g/ton monensin.
 The Type C Medicated Feed must be fed in a minimum of 1 pound of feed per cow per day to provide 185 to 660 mg/head/day monensin to lactating cows or 115 to 410 mg/head/day monensin to dry cows.
 This provides cows with similar amounts of monensin they would receive by consuming total mixed rations containing 11 to 22 g/ton monensin on a 100% dry matter basis.

 Growing cattle on pasture or in dry lot (Dairy replacement heifers): For increased rate of weight gain: Feed at the rate of not less than 50 nor more than 200 mg per head per day in not less than one pound of Type C Medicated Feed; or after the 5th day, feed at the rate of 400 mg per head per day every other day in not less than 2 pounds of Type C Medicated Feed.
-The monensin concentration in the Type C Medicated Feed must be between 25 and 400 grams per ton.
-During the first 5 days, cattle should receive no more than 100 mg per day contained in not less than 1 pound of feed.
-Do not self feed.
+The monensin concentration in the Type C medicated Feed must be between 15 and 400 grams per ton.
+During the first 5 day, cattle should receive no more than 100 mg per day contained in not less than 1 pound of feed.
+Do not self-feed.

 For the prevention and control of coccidiosis due to Eimeria bovis and Eimeria zuernii: Feed at a rate to provide 0.14 to 0.42 mg per pound body weight per day, depending upon severity of challenge, up to a maximum of 200 mg per head per day.
-The monensin concentration in Type C Medicated Feed must be between 25 and 400 g/ton.
+The monensin concentration in the Type C medicated Feed must be between 15 and 400 grams per ton.
 During the first 5 days, cattle should receive no more than 100 mg per day contained in not less than 1 pound of feed.
+Do not self-feed.